CodePath-Project404/Dating_Project_2021/README.md

 ## Overview
 ### Description
-A geosocial networking and online dating application that allows users to anonymously swipe to like or dislike other users' posted profiles, which generally comprise their photo, a short bio, and a list of their personal interests.
+couple is a geosocial networking and online dating application that allows users to anonymously swipe to like or dislike other users' posted profiles, which generally comprise their photo, a short bio, and a list of their personal interests.

 ### App Evaluation
 [Evaluation of your app across the following attributes]